lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [TypeparamUnit](#T-Vsxmd-Units-TypeparamUnit 'Vsxmd.Units.TypeparamUnit')class.
+Initializes a new instance of the [TypeparamUnit](#T-Vsxmd-Units-TypeparamUnit 'Vsxmd.Units.TypeparamUnit') class.

 ##### Parameters